apache/paimon/docs/content/append-table/query-performance.md

 Different file index may be efficient in different scenario.
 For example bloom filter may speed up query in point lookup scenario.
 Using a bitmap may consume more space but can result in greater accuracy.

-Currently, file index is only supported in append-only table.

 `Bloom Filter`:
 * `file-index.bloom-filter.columns`: specify the columns that need bloom filter index.